 The Tax Lawyer welcomes the submission of articles written by admitted members of the bar and by other professionals.
 Manuscripts by candidates for graduate degrees in law (e.g., LL.M. or M.L.T.) will be considered only if the author is admitted to the bar at the time of submission.

 Although utmost care will be given to materials submitted, The Tax Lawyer does not accept responsibility for unsolicited manuscripts.
-Articles should be submitted as:
+Guidelines for submissions:

-- E-mail attachments and must be formatted in MS Word.
+- Submit as e-mail attachment in MS Word.
 Please use standard formatting and fonts.

 - Please include a table of contents and brief abstract of your article with your submission (we recommend not exceeding 500 words).
 Your abstract should not include footnotes, disclaimers, or urls.